Diocese of Springfield in Illinois: 1857 to 1863

 In 1857, Pius IX suppressed the Diocese of Quincy and erected the new Diocese of Alton, keeping the same boundaries.
-He appointed Reverend Henry Juncker as the first bishop of Alton.
+He appointed Reverend Henry Juncker of the Diocese of Cincinnati as the first bishop of Alton.
 At the time of Juncker's arrival, the diocese contained 58 churches, 30 mission stations, 18 priests, and 50,000 Catholics.
 Needing more priests, he traveled to Europe in 1857 to recruit clergy from France, Germany, Ireland, and Italy.
 The first Catholic church in Decatur, St. Patrick, opened in 1857.

 Juncker completed the first cathedral in the diocese in 1859.
 He later founded six girls' academies, a seminary, two hospitals, and one orphanage.
 During one stay in Randolph County, a delegation from Red Bud, Illinois, asked Juncker to visit them.
 The townspeople said they had never seen a priest there.
 During his visit to Red Bud, Juncker heard confession from 1,000 Catholics and received a donation of land from a Protestant businessman for a new church.
 In 1860, the Franciscans opened St. Francis Solanus College in Quincy.
 Today, the college is Quincy University.

 When the American Civil War started in 1861, Juncker asked his parishioners to pray for peace.
-When the Union Army opened a medical camp for wounded soldiers in Cairo, Illinois, he sent priests and nuns there to provide support.
+When the Union Army opened a medical camp for wounded soldiers in Cairo, Illinois, he sent priests and nuns there to provide support.The Sisters of the Poor of St. Francis were among the groups serving at the medicamp; in 1866, after the end of the war, the sisters founded St. Mary's Hospital in Quincy.